ykwei7/Track-O/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>
 ## FAQ

+**Q**: What does it mean by a lesson clashing with other lessons?
+Why is it not allowed?<br>
+**A**: This means that the lesson is occurring at the same day and the same time as other lessons.
+This is not allowed as it is not feasible for a tutor to have two or more ongoing lessons at the same time.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Track-O home folder (`tracko.json`).